Revive Love After Adultery

 While adultery is the most painful attack on the love relationship between a man and a woman, regaining confidence and love is possible.
-There are some basic guidelines to help heal a broken relationship:
+There are some basic guidelines to help revive a broken relationship:

 The second step is, the betrayer has to have complete separation from the person with whom he/she committed adultery.
-“And Jesus said unto her, neither do I condemn thee: go, and sin no more” (John 8:11).
-The betrayed persons needs to see that a serious step has been taken by the betrayer towards fixing the marriage.
+“Jesus said unto her (the woman caught in adultery), neither do I condemn thee: go, and sin no more” (John 8:11).
+The betrayed person needs to see that a serious step has been taken by the betrayer towards fixing the marriage.

 And then, the betrayer needs to allow for some time where the betrayed person regains confidence.
-And this “healing time” should not be used for judgements “For all have sinned and fall short of the glory of God” (Romans 3: 23).
-There should be no place for resentment and hate “Charity suffereth long, and is kind” (1 Corinthians 13:4).
+And this “healing time” should not be used for judgements.
+“For all have sinned and fall short of the glory of God” (Romans 3: 23).
+There should be no place for resentment and hate for “charity suffereth long, and is kind” (1 Corinthians 13:4).

 With God’s healing Spirit, this fall can be an opportunity to learn and start a new relationship.
 The couple can learn not only to forgive (Ephesians 4:22), but to rekindle their love in a new way.
-They can ask the Lord, “Restore unto me the joy of thy salvation” (Psalms 52:12).
-And the Lord has promised to make things anew “Therefore if any man be in Christ, he is a new creature: old things are passed away; behold, all things are become new” (2 Corinthians 5:17).
+They should ask the Lord, “Restore unto me the joy of thy salvation” (Psalms 52:12).
+And the Lord has promised to make things anew.
+“Therefore if any man be in Christ, he is a new creature: old things are passed away; behold, all things are become new” (2 Corinthians 5:17).

 In His service,